Aadv1k/deimos/docs/image-smoothing/box-mean-filter.md

 SUM(array)/LENGTH(array)
 ```

-Mean filter works by assigning the current pixel to the mean of all it's surrounding pixels, which effectively results in a blurred effect.
+Mean filter works by assigning the current pixel to the mean of all its surrounding pixels, which effectively results in a blurred effect.

 ## Implementation